fabiantoth/streamdb/README.md

 - `arr` **{Array\<String\>}**: (required) the doc properties you wish to include in the result

 Returns:
 - Nothing.
-Adds to query chain
+Adds to query chain and is applied towards the return data

 ### $ exclude(\[arr\])